Postgraduate Certificate in Education - Level 7 PGCE

 To do the PGCE you will need an honours degree in your chosen subject area (minimum 2:2 classification) as well as GCSE English grade 4 (previously grade C) or above.

-You will need to complete a successful interview and micro-teach; you will also need to secure an appropriate work-based teaching placement, where you can undertake at least 100 hours’ solo teaching practice.
+You will need to complete a successful interview, literacy task and micro-teach; you will also need to secure an appropriate work-based teaching placement, where you will be able to undertake at least 100 hours’ solo teaching practice and an additional 200 hours’ teaching-related activities.
+For some subject specialisms we may be able to support you in securing a placement internally at Blackpool and The Fylde College.
+If not, you will be responsible for sourcing your own teaching placement.

 Most courses are assessed via a combination of coursework and exams – the percentage weighting of each of these is outlined below.
 Coursework might range from written tasks and assignments to the collation of a portfolio of evidence based around a work placement.
 Coursework differs from exams in that it is usually non-timed and carried out independently.